f4exb/sdrangel-docker/sdrangel/readme.md

   You may have several of these.
 UDP port mapping is used for Remote Input plugin operation
   - `-b` specifies the branch used when compiling SDRangel and that appears in the image name (default is `master`)

-To speed up FFT plan allocations you can put a FFTW wisdom file named `fftw-wisdom` in the `~/.config/sdrangel` directory.
+To speed up FFT plan allocations you can put a FFTW wisdom file in the `~/.config/sdrangel` directory.
 The `fftwisdom` image in the `fftwisdom` section can be used to produce a compatible FFTW wisdom file.
+The name of the file can be specified with the `-w` option (see above).

 <h3>Examples</h3>

   - `./run.sh -g -c sdrangel -s 50022 -u 9090:9090` starts `sdrangel/vanilla:latest`
+  - `./run.sh -g -c sdrangel -s 50022 -u 9090:9090 -w fftw-wisdom-k4` starts `sdrangel/vanilla:latest` using `~/.config/sdrangel/fftw-wisdom-k4` FFTW wisdom file
   - `./run.sh -g -f nvidia -t v4.10.4 -c sdrangel -s 50022 -u 9090:9090` starts `sdrangel/nvidia:v4.10.4`
   - `./run.sh -f server16 -t 38df0a6 -c sdrangel -s 50022 -u 9090:9090` starts `sdrangel/server16:38df0a6`